 1008.06 Roundness.

-ASTM D 1155, Procedure A, or results from the alternative testing method using computerized optical particle analyzer and AASHTO R98 shall be utilized to determine compliance.
+ASTM D 1155, Procedure B, or the overall rounds results from the alternative testing method using computerized optical particle analyzer and AASHTO R98 shall be utilized to determine compliance.

 In all cases, final inspection of the rounds and unrounds by microscope will show 95+% separation if properly separated.

-Paint and polyester beads: only the contents of the No. 50 & 100 sieves (300 m & 150 m) are tested.

-nominal elevation of the vibrating table in order to properly separate the beads.

-Thermoplastic: only the contents of the No. 40 & 50 sieves (425 m & 300 m) are tested.

-nominal elevation of the vibrating table: sieve no. position as designated by the Roundometer.

-Epoxy: size I, size II, and Wet Reflective Optics

-nominal elevation of the vibrating table in order to properly separate the beads.
+If performing testing according to ASTM D 1155 the contents of each sieve from 1008.04 shall be used.

-1008.07 Coatings.
+Coatings.